ohallstrom/data-story/index.md

 As seen from the figures above, it seems that some cells embed significant differences in their distribution.
 These cells exhibit a high score value either in terms of median or in terms of maximum observed p-value.
 Large differences are observed from both the median and maximum grid.
 For instance in [Occupation,Pronoun_per_word], [Gender,Self_Ratio], [Gender,Union_Ratio] … We might be discovering something huge in terms of socio-cultural and language research -- An ADAventurer’s dream coming true.
 But wait a second, why is the median score so low?
 Does it mean that only specific pairs within a speaker attribute are different?

 We can now look more closely at the most significant and least significant differences by plotting their distributions.
 We provide you with the top 4 pairs of distributions with the most significant difference, as well as the top 2 pairs of distributions with the least significant difference.
-Specific feature/attribute distribution can be found in [this](https://github.com/epfl-ada/ada-2021-project-r-o-c-k/blob/main/feature_exploration.ipynb) Notebook.
+Specific feature/attribute distribution can be found [here](https://github.com/epfl-ada/ada-2021-project-r-o-c-k/blob/main/feature_exploration.ipynb).
 ## TODO: Don't we need to add the plots such as self_ratio for artists and politicians in the notebook above
 ## TODO: Title below implies that a pair can be stat. significant.
 Isn't it the difference that is significant?
 ## Distribution of statistically significant pairs